 my pronouns are

 I have walked many paths and have experienced issues that my clients may be experiencing as well.
-I live with and manage ADHD/ADD.
+I am neurodivergent (ADHD/ADD and Autistic).
 I have survived gender based domestic violence.
 I have experienced internalized homophobia, gender dysphoria, and body issues.
 I am a survivor of suicide loss and am grieving the loss of someone in my immediate family.
 I believe that grief lasts forever and that our relationship(s) with our loved one(s) can continue in new and exciting ways.

 I fully believe that creativity is a basic human right and that when we have access to our creative selves, we are able to process some of the complex things we experience as humans that can't be put into words.